dkvz/filter-snippets/README.md

 -> We should probably always allow empty values.

 The thing that parses these placeholders is a bit too modular to be some sort of descriptive language.
 It could be a function at first - We could just give it lines from stdin and it figures out what do output.

+## TODO
+- CLI completion would be really nice for this project